 Although in the original framework from \cite{previous}, there is a separate batch deletion procedure for each layer.
-Our data structure uses a global update procedure that handles patch deletions on all the layers by polling the information on each layer.
+Our data structure uses a global update procedure that handles batch deletions on all the layers by polling the information on each layer.
 For the update procedure, at the start of the procedure, for each tuple $(s, v, t, j) \in \ver ^ 3 \times [0, i_h]$ we sample a random 0-1 variable $X[u, v, w, j]$ which equals $1$ with probability $\frac{100\log_2{n}}{h_j} = \tilde O(1 / h_j)$.
 The variables are fixed throughout the update.
-We will show in Section \ref{sec:space} how to implement these random variables space-efficiently.
+We will show in \cref{sec:space} how to sample these random variables implicitly space-efficiently.
 To do the update, we first check the effects of batch deletion on each layer.
 For layer $i$, if the removal of $D_i$ invalidates a computed path, we mark the path as a path that ``needs recovery.''
 We look at the remaining paths on each layer.
-We let $\pi ^ {\prime}[s, t, j]$ be the shortest $\pi_i[s, t, j]$ that remains for layer $i \in [0, L]$.
-We use these paths to recover the missing paths by using the random variables above to determine a hitting set\footnote{In \cite{previous} they did not use randomness in this part but constructed hitting sets deterministically.}.
-The update procedure is described in Algorithm \ref{alg:basicupdate}.
+We let $\pi ^ {\prime}[s, t, j]$ be the shortest $\pi_i[s, t, j]$ that remains among all layers $i \in [0, L]$.
+We use these paths to recover the missing paths by using the random variables above to determine a hitting set\footnote{The algorithm in \cite{previous} did not rely on randomness in this part.
+It employed a deterministic hitting set construction.}.
+The update procedure is described in \cref{alg:basicupdate}.